doanthuanthanh88/yaml-scene/test/Doc/GuideMD.md

 **Write a custom adapter**

-1. Create your adapter in `CustomJsonReader.ts`
+1. Create a your reader adapter in `CustomJsonReader.ts`
   ```typescript
   import { IFileReader } from "yaml-scene/utils/adapter/file/writer"